Elias Peter Hoayek: Becoming Patriarch

 The previous patriarch, John el Hajj, died on Christmas Eve in 1898; Hoayek was requested to return to Lebanon from a trip to Rome.
 On January 6, 1899, he was elected Patriarch and, in the consistory of June 19, 1899, Hoayek was ratified as the choice of Maronite bishops by Pope Leo XIII, who granted him the pallium.

-Hoayek adopted the middle name Peter (Boutros) to signify him being the successor to Peter, first Bishop of Antioch.
+Hoayek adopted the middle name Peter (Boutros) to signify his being the successor to Peter, first Bishop of Antioch.

 Patriarch Hoayek's residence was simple, consisting of three rooms: a bedroom/office, a reception room and a chapel.
 He was known to particularly revere the readings of the confessions of Augustine of Hippo, the Eternal Maxims and the Imitation of Christ.

-Among his first acts as patriarch was the construction of a new residence in Bkerké, replacing the former one: the foundation stone was laid on September 29, 1899.
+Among his first acts as patriarch was the construction of a new residence in Bkerké, replacing the former one; the foundation stone was laid on September 29, 1899.
 In 1893, he began the construction of the new Maronite College of Rome, inaugurated on February 7, 1904.
-In 1906, he obtained from the Holy See the division of the eparchy of Tyre and Sidon in two separate dioceses.
+In 1906, he obtained from the Holy See the division of the eparchy of Tyre and Sidon into two separate dioceses.
 Between 1906 and 1908, to commemorate the fiftieth anniversary of the proclamation of the dogma of the Immaculate Conception of Mary, he ordered the construction of the statue of the Madonna in Harissa that still dominates the region.

 Support for the diaspora

 He was behind the creation of a Patriarchal Vicariate in Cairo, Egypt in 1904, the first Maronite ecclesiastical structure after 1736.
 He was the founder of the church in Cyprus, delegating Shikrallah Khoury and Peter Chebly.
 He was the founder of the independent dioceses in the United States of America and in Argentina in 1920.